13. Paths Cross

 Kevin, already hustling away, stopped and gestured with his hands as though to apologize for explaining things in a hurry.

 “Both.
 Call Chip and tell him what I just said.
-And update Brillo, if you can get hold of him.
-Brillo definitely needs to know that Oscar Pinera was involved.
-Somehow.
-He works at the lottery.
-I’m going to talk to his former girlfriend again.
-That’s where I was last night.”
+And definitely update Brillo, if you can get hold of him.

 Lori, looking worried, called after him, “I’ll keep trying until I get him.”

-Kevin, shouting as he passed the coffee machine, “Just make sure that somebody gets this to Brillo.”
+Kevin shouted as he passed the coffee machine, “Just make sure that somebody gets this to Brillo.”

 The nylon, zippered envelope with the $100,000 stack fit nicely into the satchel that Rico suggested bringing.